Phase II: Establishing a Presence

 Social Media Annoucement:

-This year (school’s name) a vocations prayer cross will be presented to a different teacher on campus each week.
+This year at (school’s name) a vocations prayer cross will be presented to a different teacher on campus each week.
 The teacher presented with the vocation cross, and their classes, will pray for an increase in vocations within our diocese and particularly within our school family.
 Last week Mrs.___’s class prayed with the cross, and today Mr. ___’s classes were presented with the cross.

 - Include a photo of the cross in all promotional communication to increase awareness and participation.